jensenpat/wordsearch/README.md

 1. You can download wordsearch as a a .zip file release, or clone this github repository for the latest updates.
 2. On Unix: chmod +x wordsearch and run it: ./wordsearch
 3. On Windows: python wordsearch

-4. Learn some great tips and tracks after installing by typing "man wordsearch"
+After installing, you can learn some great tips and tricks after installing by typing "man wordsearch".

 # Contributing: